+The VPN communication is controlled by the gcp0 interface.
 The SSH connection for GCap management is handled by the gcp1 interface.
+In this case, the system displays:

 '''

 Interface gcp0 configuration (VPN):

 - IP Address: X.X.X.X

+'''

+'''

 - Mask: 255.255.255.0

+'''

 - Gateway: X.X.X.X

-'''

 The VPN field indicates that the current configuration is dual-interface.
 The absence of the SSH parameter on the gcp0 interface indicates that the gcp1 interface is managing the SSH.